-International Business looks at the world of the work of organizations through a global lens.
-Students gain an understanding of how global markets work and the influences of political systems throughout the world on business practices.
-This program gives students the skills to work in businesses throughout the world and to connect well with organizations from different countries.
-International Business gives students that ability to conduct business across borders and to take on roles abroad for their organizations.
+The International Business program prepares students to conduct business across global borders and to take on roles abroad for their organizations.
+Our program gives students the skills to work in businesses throughout the world and to connect with organizations from different countries.
 Students in this program enhance their mastery of concepts related to foreign markets and varied political systems.

 Stritch students can create an academic pathway that best fits their interests.